AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 **[!UICONTROL Final URL]:** The final URL for all ads created from the asset group. <!-- For campaigns created within Search, Social, & Commerce, final URL expansion is automatically enabled for the campaign, and Google Ads replaces this value with a more relevant landing page based on the user's search query and intent, and also customizes the headline based on the landing page content.
 You can disable final URL expansion, or exclude specific URLs from expansion, from within the [!DNL Google Ads] editor. -->

-**[!UICONTROL Images]:** Up to fifteen images for the ad, including the following sizes: 1) at least three square images, 2) at least three landscape images, and 3) at least one portrait image.
+**[!UICONTROL Images]:** Up to 15 images for the ad, including the following sizes: 1) at least three square images, 2) at least three landscape images, and 3) at least one portrait image.
 See the [[!DNL Google Ads] image specifications](https://support.google.com/google-ads/answer/10724492?hl=en&ref_topic=10631992#zippy=,audience-signal-inputs,video-specifications,image-specifications).
 You can either upload images or select them from your [!UICONTROL Asset Library] -- but not both in the same operation.

 * To upload images:

-  1. On the [!UICONTROL Upload from computer] tab, click **[!UICONTROL +]** and select images from your device or network.
+  1. On the [!UICONTROL Upload from Device] tab, click **[!UICONTROL +]** and select images from your device or network.

   1. For each image: